by ProcureDeskLast Updated : Oct-21-2018

 2. It needs additional infrastructure to support integration.
 Especially when you are connecting a cloud-based system to a system behind the firewall.

-Now you know the pros and cons of different types of integration, the next step is to identify a preferred integration method for each of integration use cases.
+Now you know the pros and cons of different types of integration, the next step is to identify a preferred integration method for each of the integration use cases.

 Remember the integration use cases from the previous exercise where we identified individual use cases.